jstnbr/Sand/readme.md

 Portable Vagrant LEMP stack

-> A zero-configuration PHP development environment with Laravel optional.
+> A zero-configuration PHP development environment.

-Just run `vagrant up` and view your site at `http://localhost:8800`.

 ## What's in the Box?